MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 1. In the warehouse you created in the last exercise, select the **New SQL Query** dropdown.
 Within the dropdown, under the header **Blank**, select **New SQL Query**.

 2. Create a table and insert data into it.
-So that you can test row-level security in a later step, replace 'testuser1@mydomain.com' with a user name from your environment and replace 'testuser2@mydomain.com' with your user name.
+So that you can test row-level security in a later step, replace **testuser1@mydomain.com** with a user name from your environment and replace **testuser2@mydomain.com** with your user name.
-    ```sql
+    ```tsql
     CREATE TABLE dbo.Sales
     (
         OrderID INT,